paulgibbs/Welcome-Pack/readme.txt

 * 1.0 - Initial release.

 == Thanks ==
+* Added French and Brazilian Portuguese in v2.0.1, thank you Arthur Freitas.
 * Thanks to Luca Camellini for the Italian translation in v2.0.
 * Social Network Icon Pack by Rogie King is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported License - komodomedia.com.
-* The idea of using meta boxes on the admin page came from Joost de Valk (http://yoast.com), your one stop-shop for a wide range of WordPress plugins and SEO advice.
+* The idea of using meta boxes on the admin page came from [Joost de Valk](http://yoast.com/), your one stop-shop for a wide range of WordPress plugins and SEO advice.
 * The implementation of the above is credited to http://www.code-styling.de/english/how-to-use-wordpress-metaboxes-at-own-plugins.
 * I would sincerely like to thank [Dave Carson](http://solopracticeuniversity.com/) for helping me test this throughout early development.
 * Big thanks to [BeLogical](http://buddypress.org/developers/BeLogical/) for his bug reports and time in testing v1.2.